Logo

 Edward and Nancy Williams applied for Stone Mansion to be added to the National Register of Historical Places on 6 February 1979.
 It was approved on 21 March 1979.
 It was included for architecture and its association with General Asahel Stone.

 Richard Wise purchased Stone Mansion from Edward Williams in 1985.
 Richard Wise filed for a business license for “Stone Mansion Inn, Inc.” (7 Nov.
-1985), which operated as a restaurant.
-Richard Wise had the south addition built to Stone Mansion as its kitchen.
+1985),

 Roger Harris purchased Stone Mansion from Richard Wise in 1997.

-Save The Old Properties (STOP) purchased Stone Mansion from Roger Harris in 2019.
+Saving The Old Properties (STOP) purchased Stone Mansion from Roger Harris in 2019.